Andrea Frances WHARTON

 Last Heard:

 On 19 February 1984 Andrea Wharton left her Gold Coast QLD residence to visit friends at Byron Bay, NSW.
 She contacted family by phone and forwarded a letter a couple of days later stating she was confused and was staying away for a month longer.
-She failed to contact family or friends ever since.
+She has failed to contact family or friends ever since.

 Missing for 20 years